jimmoffitt/pi-adventures/README.md

 Early-warning systems are based on meterological data collection and the public safety mission of providing alarms and notifications.

 These systems can readily add Twitter as a broadcast channel, and have the potential to listen for Tweets of interest.

-## Part 2:

-### "things I learned from the Pi crash of 2016"

-So, I would be re-doing these efforts a second time, but this time a bit differently.
-My previous experiments would this time morph into best-practices.
-On top of that advancement, the above documentation would revisisted, tested, fixed and hopefully enhanced.

-+ Make back-ups of Pi SD card.
-+ Verify that packages, gems and other environmental pieces are readily available and ready to roll.
-Start making installs, and make sure things like gemset files are up-to-date and actually helpful.
-+ Make 'laptop-dev' --> 'pi-test' iteration easier, faster.

-## Project design details

 [] Set-up listening for Austin area gauges.
 [] When they Tweet, have @iot_tweeter tweet.